 Conducting research, writing reports, advocacy law-making, and organising hearings are widely used methods to improve consumer welfare.
 The FTC implements various measures in addition to law enforcement and learning (trainings) to strengthen the protection of consumer rights.
-The agency conducts and co-organises conferences and seminars, during which experts and other interested parties can identify new and complex issues of protection of consumer protection problems and provides recommendations for their elimination.
+The agency conducts and co-organises conferences and seminars, during which experts and other interested parties can identify new and complex issues of protection of consumer rights and discuss ways to resolve them.
+The FTC also issues reports that analyse consumer protection problems and provides recommendations for their elimination.
 In addition, the FTC has the authority to comment on the principles of advocacy aimed at protecting consumer interests and draw attention to the results of empirical research on the role of consumers in decision-making processes to federal and state authorities.
 The Commission also provides advice on consumer rights protection during court hearings.